 The information included on initiatives was first gathered during the autumn of 2014 by Ecofys, the University of Cambridge Institute for Sustainability Leadership, and the World Resource Institute.
 On the 1st of January 2016, CIP was taken over by UNEP DTU Partnership which includes hosting, maintaining, and developing it.
 The team working on it includes:

-Jørgen Fenhann, Marco Schletz and Per Wretlind from UNEP DTU Partnership, as well the Moscow-based programmer Alexey K.
+Jørgen Fenhann, Per Wretlind and Susanne Konrad from UNEP DTU Partnership, as well the Moscow-based programmer Alexey K.